icelynx/game-notes/lostark.md

    - Character leveling is experience and levels that the single character has gained
    - Legacy system is account wide leveling experience that all characters on same server share and gain the benefits
 - Around lvl 30ish, Trision has a training ground with all available skills to character to test out builds
+- Skill modifiers explanations
+   - Back attack (directly from behind): 5% bonus damage, 10% bonus chance to crit
+   - Head shot (directly from front): 20% bonus damage, 10% bonus stagger damage
+   - Stagger (bar under boss health bar): when depleted, boss is stunned for few seconds
+   - CounterAttack: Attack directly from front stuns boss for few seconds
+   - Destruction: Break shields (red glow) some bosses apply to do more damage
+- Runes appliable to skills and they modify how that skill works

 ### Paladin